Peers affect individual education outcomes

 The term ‘peer effect’ addresses the linkage between any given individual outcome and the characteristics and behaviours of others in that individual’s reference group (Kline and Tamer, 2012).
 In education policy, peer effects refer to the extent to which learning or other relevant education outcomes are related to the student’s classroom or school peers, family, or neighbourhood (Barrios-Fernandez, 2023).
 Peer effects might have an impact on academic performance (Sacerdote, 2011), educational trajectories (Bursztyn et al., 2019), socioemotional skills (Shure, 2021), and behavioural components such as misconduct and truancy (Bennett and Bergman, 2021) and adult crime (Eren et al., 2022).

 Studies have shown that peer characteristics (e.g. ability, gender, immigration status, race and socioeconomic status) have an impact on students’ academic achievement (Barrios-Fernandez, 2023).
-A study in the Netherlands showed an increase in students’ scores for low- and medium-ability students allocated to tutorial groups with similar ability peers (Booij et al., 2017).
+A study in the Kingdom of the Netherlands showed an increase in students’ scores for low- and medium-ability students allocated to tutorial groups with similar ability peers (Booij et al., 2017).
 Peer effects have also been identified in higher education levels (Barrios-Fernandez, 2023).
 A study of economic science faculties in Greece found that a high concentration of low-achieving students lowers the academic performance of both high- and low-achieving students (Genakos and Kyrkopoulou, 2023).
 Regarding non-academic outcomes, a study in El Salvador found that heterogenous peer groups help reduce school violence (Dinarte, 2024).
 A study in lower secondary schools in two provinces in China found that ability grouping reduced mathematics anxiety for high-performing students (Gupta et al., 2023).

 It is important to note that peer effects are highly context-specific (Paloyo, 2020).
 A student’s response to their peers’ characteristics may vary by the type of characteristic.
 Peer effects may also vary by an individual’s characteristics, such as gender and race (Patacchini et al., 2017).
 A study conducted among English secondary schools found that girls benefited more from being with academically advanced students than boys (Lavy et al., 2012).
 In the US state of Texas, it was found that in grades 5 and 7, a higher classroom concentration of Black students worsened the academic results of Black students but did not have an effect on the academic outcome of white students (Hanushek et al., 2009).
 Results are not conclusive for immigrant students, as some studies have suggested that a high concentration of immigrant students may impact negatively both immigrants and non-immigrants, while other studies have found no such effect or that it only affects immigrant students (OECD, 2023).